DeMaCS-UNICAL/LoIDE/README.md

 ## Purpose
 The main goal of the LoIDE project is the release of a modular and extensible web-IDE for Logic Programming using modern technologies and languages.

 A further goal of the project is to provide a web-service with a common set of APIs for different logic-based languages.
+Further information can be found in the [Wiki](https://github.com/DeMaCS-UNICAL/LoIDE/wiki/APIs)

 ## Key Features